 Think of personal branding as educating people and your target employers about the unique value you offer them.

 I’ve brought this all together in my 10-Step Personal Branding Worksheet.

-Because the defining and development process looks at your vision, purpose, values and passions, branding is also a personal development tool.
+The branding process looks at your vision, purpose, values and passions.
+Therefore, branding is also a personal development tool.

 With this introspection comes a keener understanding of what kind of work is a best fit for you.

 Branding helps you position yourself to move toward career fulfillment and work your passion.